 This orientation is for new 21st CCLC grantees and those new to leadership in their grant program.
 The GLO introduces and explains the culture of ADE 21st CCLC support and monitoring.
 This training provides new 21st CCLC program leaders with information necessary for a successful grant implementation and effective management.
 The orientation offers an overview of critical information leaders need to meet federal and state grant requirements.
-Participants leave the training with a bound reference copy of the 21st CCLC Fiscal & Program Accountability Guidance Handbook.
-The GLO is led by ADE 21st CCLC program staff, the same knowledgeable ADE 21st CCLC Program Education Specialists that work with 21st CCLC program leaders throughout the 5 years of the grant.
+The GLO is led by ADE 21st CCLC program staff, the same knowledgeable ADE 21st CCLC Program Education Specialists that work with 21st CCLC program leaders throughout the duration of the awarded grant.